 - Art.
 1. Agreement.
 All details on how the home team proposes to conduct the meet or tournament shall be submitted to the coach of the visiting team(s) a sufficient length of time before the date of the meet for agreement to be reached.
 No such action is binding unless approved by the visiting team or teams. - Art.
 2. Notification.
 The visiting team may request the home team notify the visiting team at least 10 days before the date of the meet to verify the exact time and place of the meet and the name of the NCAA-certified referee, who should be mutually agreed upon. - Art.
 3. Those Subject to the Rules.
 All wrestlers, coaches, medical personnel and other people affiliated with a team are subject to the rules and shall be governed by the decisions of the referee, home institution's game management personnel and/or the tournament committee. - Art.
-4. Public Address Announcement Spectator Sportsmanship.
-The public address announcer at all meets and tournaments should read the following sportsmanship statement for spectators before competition begins for each dual meet or tournament session: - "The NCAA promotes good sportsmanship by student-athletes, coaches and spectators.
-We request your cooperation by supporting the participants and referees in a positive manner.
-Profanity, racial or sexist comments, or other intimidating actions directed at referees, student-athletes, coaches or team representatives will not be tolerated and are grounds for removal from the premises." - Art.
-5. Spectator Removal.
-The home institution's game management staff shall be responsible for the removal of a spectator(s) upon request by the referee or second referee.
-This shall be done without penalty to either team.
+4. Spectator Removal.
+The home institution's game management staff is responsible and must remove a spectator(s) upon request by the referee or second referee.
+This shall be done without penalty to either team. - Art.
+5. Event Types and Definitions.
+For the purposes of playing rules, the following are descriptions of types of events referred to in this rules book: - a.
+Dual-Meet Competition.
+When one team competes against another team and utilizes the dual meet team score rules.
+Triangular and quadrangular meets are included in this category. - b.
+Exhibition Match.
+A match where NCAA playing rules are not followed (any single missing playing rule makes the match an exhibition) and/or matches are competed against wrestlers in the category defined by Rule 9.6.4.
+Exhibition matches are not countable on the Individual Season Record Form in the Trackwrestling system. - c.
+Extra Match.
+A match contested where all required NCAA playing rules (e.g., 7-minute match, use of riding time, regulation mat weigh-ins, etc.) are followed and is against an allowable wrestler as defined in Rule 9.6.3.
+Extra matches are allowed on the Individual Season Record Form in the Trackwrestling system. - d.
+Individual-Advancement Tournament.
+An event that contains individuals on a team that are representing their institution.
+Winners in this type of event advance in a bracket or to the next round to determine an overall individual winner.
+Team score may be kept at these types of events.